Shankill, Dublin: Etymology

-The name Shankill is believed to derive either from the Irish Sean-Chill, meaning Old Church, or Sean-Choill, meaning Old Wood.
+The name Shankill derives from the Irish term "Seanchill," which translates to "old church" or "ancient church."
+The word "sean" means "old," and "cill" means "church."
+This name is believed to reference an early Christian monastic settlement or an ancient church that once stood in the area, reflecting Shankill's historical significance as a site of religious and communal activity.

+Additionally, the nearby area of Shanganagh, which translates to "old graveyard" in Irish, further underscores the region's long-standing association with early Christian practices and its historical role as a place of worship and burial.

 Geography

 The townland of Shankill was originally located on lands further northwest at Puck's Castle but today the area of Shankill is usually understood to lie towards the coast, while the inland reaches form Rathmichael (historically Shankill was absorbed into Rathmichael civil parish), with an area of around 6.5 km2.
 Carrickgollogan Hill (278m) lies to the west, with the Ballycorus Leadmines to the northwest, and Loughlinstown and Killiney to the north.
 The town of Bray, County Wicklow lies to the south.

-Shankill village today consists primarily of the main street with shops, cafes, a public house, a post office, a credit union and other retail outlets, with immediate housing developments, and scattered housing for several kilometres around.

 History

 Early history

 Shankill features a number of antiquities, including ráths and cromlechs.

 Around 1230, there were forests that were cleared under the orders of the then-owner of Shankill, Archbishop Luke.
 Courts for serious crimes in the style of assizes were conducted at Shankill during this period.
 To keep the native Gaelic Irish out, barriers and fortified gates protected parts of the townland.
 The manor of Shankill was overrun by the native Irish and completely destroyed a century later.
 In response to these incursions, a large garrison was re-instated.
 The Irish were restrained from entering and the land was eventually re-let as grazing land.